Douglas Tanque

-Douglas Willian da Silva Souza (born 27 October 1993), known as Douglas Tanque or simply Douglas, is a Brazilian footballer who plays as a forward for Turkish club Samsunspor.
+Douglas Willian da Silva Souza (born 27 October 1993), known as Douglas Tanque or simply Douglas, is a Brazilian footballer who plays as a striker for J1 League club Shimizu S-Pulse.

 Club career

 Guarani

 Born in Santa Cruz do Rio Pardo, São Paulo, Douglas was a Guarani youth graduate.
 He made his first team – and Série A – debut on 14 November 2010, starting in a 1–1 home draw against Vitória, and appeared in two further matches as his side was relegated.

-Corinthians
+Corinthians and loans

 On 4 May 2011, Douglas moved to Corinthians and was assigned to the under-20 squad.
 On 19 March of the following year, after winning the Copa São Paulo de Futebol Júnior, he moved to Série B side Paraná on loan until the end of the year.

-Paraná (loan)

 Douglas scored his first professional goal on 18 April 2012, netting the equalizer in a 1–1 home draw against Ceará, which qualified Paraná to the next round of the year's Copa do Brasil.
 On 1 May, he scored a hat-trick in a 6–1 home routing of Junior Team.